Minerva Reefs: Shipwrecks

 The reefs have been the site of several shipwrecks.
 The brig Rosalía was wrecked on the Minerva Reefs on 19 September 1807.
 After being captured by HMS Cornwallis at the Peruvian port of Ilo on 13 July, the Rosalía, 375 tons, was dispatched to Port Jackson with seven men on board under the command of Lieutenant John Garland, master of the Cornwallis.
 Captain John Piper, Commandant at Norfolk Island, reported the arrival of the shipwrecked crew to Governor William Bligh in Sydney in a letter of 12 October 1807.

 On September 9, 1829, a whaling ship from Australia called the Minerva wrecked on the reef.

 On July 7, 1962, the Tuaikaepau ('Slow But Sure'), a Tongan vessel on its way to New Zealand, struck the reefs.
 This 15 m wooden vessel was built in 1902 at the same yard as the Strathcona.
 The crew and passengers survived by living in the remains of a Japanese freighter.
 There they remained for three months and several died.
 Without tools, Captain Tēvita Fifita built a small boat using wood recovered from the ship.
 With this raft, named Malolelei ('Good Day'), he and several others sailed to Fiji in one week.
-See book "MINERVA REEF: Fourteen desperate weeks with the castaway Tongans".